Concordia, Kansas: Colleges and universities

 Concordia is the location of Cloud County Community College, a two-year junior college.
 Other post-secondary schools in Concordia's history are Concordia Normal School and Concordia Business College.

 Primary and secondary education

 The community is served by Concordia USD 333 public school district.
 Education for grades K-6 are completed in the district across several buildings.
 Public secondary education for grades 7-12 is completed at Concordia Junior-Senior High School.
 Class sizes typically range between 80 and 120 students.
 The school district also runs the Cloud County Alternative High School, primarily for area non-traditional students.
 Students can earn their diploma online or through computer-based classes.
 Enrollment is very small, typically graduating less than ten students each year.

-The Catholic Church in Concordia operated Notre Dame High School a private Catholic High School from 1962 to 1969.
-It remained open as a Catholic grade school until 1971, when the local district purchased the property and has used it for fifth and sixth grades under the name Concordia Middle School.
+The Catholic Church in Concordia operated Notre Dame High School, a private Catholic high school, from 1962 to 1969.
+It remained open as a Catholic grade school until 1971, when the local district purchased the property and has since used it for fifth and sixth grades under the name Concordia Middle School.